-The capstone experience of the ECE program may be completed by one of two options: either student teaching or an internship.
+The capstone experience of the early childhood education (ECE) program may be completed by one of two options: student teaching or an internship.

-Student teaching is a one-semester experience in which the students completes part of the student teaching experience in either kindergarten or preschool and the other part in a primary grade (1st, 2nd, or 3rd).
+Student teaching is a one-semester experience in which the students completes part of the student-teaching experience in either kindergarten or preschool and the other part in a primary grade (first, second, or third).
 Students with teaching minors are required to student teach in their teaching minor.

-An internship is a full school-year experience in which the student is hired by one of BYU’s partnership school districts (Alpine, Jordan, Nebo, Provo, and Wasatch) to be the teacher in a kindergarten or 1st, 2nd, or 3rd grade classroom.
+An internship is a full school-year experience in which the student is hired by one of BYU’s partnership school districts (Alpine, Jordan, Nebo, Provo City, and Wasatch County) to be the teacher in a kindergarten, first, second, or third grade classroom.
 (Kindergarten internships are not very common.)